EduardoNatale/bottom-bars/README.md

 # bottom_bars

-A new Flutter package project.
+A new Flutter package to facilitate the use of personalized bottom bars.

 ## Getting Started